trstlabs/intento/docs/docs/reference/intent-engine/authentication.md

 1. **ICA Authentication**:
    - IBC ensures that the packet sender is authenticated via AuthenticateTx as part of its [protocol](https://tutorials.cosmos.network/academy/3-ibc/8-ica.html#authentication).
-   - This removes the need for additional signer checks within the Intent module.
+   - This removes the need for additional signer checks within the Intent engine.

 2. **Controlled Configuration**:
    - The flow submission from the user specifies which Trustless Execution Agent (and the fee configuration thereof) is used, and this configuration is already expected and verified during setup.